nagodip7-sys/oviora-builder/README.md

 .oviora/backups/
 ```

+Every `sync` creates a timestamped backup before making changes, and only the **last 5 backups** are kept — older ones are automatically pruned so `.oviora/backups/` does not grow without limit.

 ### No Dangerous Auto-Restore During Build

 If a workspace file is missing, Oviora does not silently restore old files during build.
+It also does not auto-recreate missing workspace folders on its own — this is a deliberate safety choice, since guessing at what a missing folder should contain risks silently overwriting real project files.

 Use this command only when you want default files back: